nofeesahdee/50projects50days/README.md

 # 50projects50days

-## My objective for taking this course is to sharpen my javascript.
+## My objective for taking this course is to sharpen my knowledge of javascript.
 At the end of this course I will be confident enough to take on more complex javascript projects.

 ### 1. Expanding Cards